 What everyone should know is what personal protective equipment includes.
 It includes respirators or medial masks that are made to protect the one wearing it from any airborne particles, droplets and bodily fluids that can personally contain your face.
 Respirators in the meaning of personal protective equipment are designed to filter any particles.
 They are usually in the form of masks that can be full-face masks or half-face ones.
 It is mainly used to protect healthcare workers who can be exposed to pathogens.

 The other option for personal protective equipment is medical face masks.
 They are more loose-fitting and are meant to be disposed of after single use.
-Medical masks are meant to reduce the spread of any respiratory droplets that come for the wearer.
+Medical masks and Respirators are meant to reduce the spread of any respiratory droplets that come for the wearer.
 But they can also be a protection from large droplets from sneezes, body fluid splashes and coughs.
 You will also need to be familiar with different types of medical masks.
 The type 1 medical mask is used for patients, type 2 and 2R are worn by healthcare workers who are in the operating rooms or during procedural settings.
 The main difference between these is depending on how they filter out bacteria.
 The procession by splashes is only provided by masks that are type 2R because the R stands for resistance.

 The next thing is filtering facepieces respirators better known as FFR.
 They are tight-fitting and disposable specially designed to filter out any airborne droplet particles.
 FFR is registered as inhalational protective devices.
 Depending on the level of filtration properties and national regulations they have different types as we have mentioned before.
 The filtering performances very strongly depends on how it fits your face.
 That is why every healthcare worker needs to test out different devices in order to find the right fit for their face.
 You must know that Filtering face-piece respirators are one-size-fits-all.
 For example, if someone has a beard it will alter the sealing of the mask and they will need to shave it in order for the mask to fit properly.
 What a fitting test needs to prove is that there isn’t any presence of leakages, so the mask fits their face correctly.
 What you will need to inhale and exhale to see if your device needs to be tightened and confirm that it has been put on properly and it fits as it’s supposed to.
 You can also find ones that have an expiratory valve which is made to be more comfortable for people who are having to wear it for a long period of time.
 These masks will allow the exhaled air to flow out.
 But the valve is also secured with the FFR which does not allow any of the body fluids to escape or go through it.
 These valved masks are also great for workers who have glasses, as the valve will stop them from fogging up your glasses.